supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L15_Package_Management_with_Azure_Artifacts.md

      ![](images/AZ400_M08_L15_31.png)

-17. Run the following command
+17. Run the following command.

+     >**Note**: Navigate to file explorer and copy the path and replace the [path]  with path which you copied from file explorer.

      ```
       cd [path]
      ```

-     >**Note**: Navigate to file explorer and copy the path and replace the [path]  with path which you copied from file explorer.

       ![](images/file(1).png)

-18. In the **Administrator: Windows PowerShell** window, run the following to create a **.nupkg** file from the project.
+19. In the **Administrator: Windows PowerShell** window, run the following to create a **.nupkg** file from the project.

      ```
       ./nuget.exe pack ./EShopOnWeb.Shared.csproj